Couch Potatoes (game show): Channel Roulette

 In Channel Roulette, the objective for the team was to identify TV shows using pictures of their casts.
 There were twelve "channels", laid out in a 4-by-3 grid and numbered 2-13 as on a standard VHF setup, and eleven of them featured pictures.
 Each of those pictures had a value attached, with amounts ranging from 100 to 1,000 points; the higher the value, the more obscure the picture.

 One at a time, moving end to end as before, each team member would choose a channel.
-If a picture was hidden behind the channel Summers would inform the team of its value before the player guessed.
+If a picture was hidden behind the channel, Summers would inform the team of its value before the player guessed.
+A correct guess earned the value of the picture, while an incorrect guess or pass did not reward the value of the picture, but a player in control could do so, if he/she didn't know the show.

 One of the channels hid a screen called "Pay TV".
-If this came up at any time the team's score reset to zero, but play would continue as long as there was time left.
+If this came up at any time, the team's score reset to zero, but play would continue as long as there was time left.

 The team had thirty seconds to accumulate at least 1,000 points; doing so won $5,000.
 If they did not do so, they received $1 for each point accumulated.

 Teams stayed on the show until they won five matches or were defeated.